-The user initiates a session by visiting web.preveil.com which initiates a process of transferring a temporary copy of the user's private key to the browser session.
-This temporary copy exists for the duration of the browser session only (i.e. the specific tab accessing Web PreVeil); it's not stored locally or in a browser cookie.
+The temporary private key exists for the duration of the browser session only (i.e. the specific tab accessing Web PreVeil); it's not stored locally or in a browser cookie.
 If the user formally logs out of Web PreVeil or closes the browser window/tab running the session the temporary key copy is lost.
 Furthermore, the key will be invalid after 24 hours.